polyverse-appsec/vs-boost/README.md

    ![GitHub.com account access authorization](https://cdn.shopify.com/s/files/1/0581/9940/8779/files/Screenshot_2023-03-28_at_10.03.32_PM.jpg?width=500)

+   If you have not already installed Git for your operating system, you will need to do so.
+Visual Studio Code requires Git to be installed to access GitHub functionality.
+You can download Git at [https://git-scm.com/downloads](https://git-scm.com/downloads).

 3. **Create your first Boost Notebook** - using the Command dropdown and selecting `Create Polyverse Boost Notebook` (Ctrl+Shift+P or Cmd+Shift+P on Mac)

    ![Create Boost Notebook](https://cdn.shopify.com/s/files/1/0581/9940/8779/files/Screenshot_2023-03-26_at_5.40.18_PM.jpg?width=500)